ngzuwayne/Boat-Race-In-Java/README.md

 This was a university project I completed in my first year, circa August 2023.

-It is essentially a Snakes and Ladders game.
+Boat Race is essentially a Snakes and Ladders game.

 However, the snakes are traps, the ladders are currents, and the pieces are boats.

-It is only printed to the terminal, so it is solely text-based.
+The game is only printed to the terminal.

-I brought it from the private repository under my university onto this repository I created for myself.
+I brought this over from a private repository under my university onto this public repository I created for myself.

 I decided to do this after an interview I had for my internship.